rdhawan4/Direct-Marketing-Analytics/README.md

 - Dealing with categorical data : OneHotEncoder, getdummies, labelencoder
 - HyperParameter Tuning using GridSearch and RandomSearch Methods
 - Building a Random Forest Classifier
-- Model Evaluation : More focus on False Negatives
+- Model Evaluation : More focus on False Positives